Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Hi Indra, how does it look now?

-I should have thought of this earlier, but names like Anna are also Palindromes, we should check for that.
+I should have thought of this earlier, but names like Anna are also Palindromes, you should check for that.

-Good idea, be right back.

-[Looks gag?]
+Great idea, thanks!

 [Exit right]